-Google and the Internet are a widely consulted source during B2B purchasing and decision making.
+Google and the Internet are widely consulted sources during B2B purchasing and decision making.
 Just like brochures, whitepapers, trend reports, and webinars.
-We are now facing an overload of content and many organizations are all saying that they are the best.
+Because of this, we are now facing an overload of content and many organizations are all saying that they are the best.
 With the intention to help a potential buyer, the amount of content creates the opposite effect: confusion.
 As a result, B2B buyers spend far too much time trying to create order in the chaos of available content.
 At the expense of actually speaking with suppliers.

 Suppliers’ information should actually help buyers in the purchasing process.

 CEB research shows that the B2B buyer’s journey isn’t as linear as often suggested.
 The buyer does go through the known phases in the buyer journey (awareness, consideration, decision), but with a lot of jumping back and forth as illustrated below.
 According to Gartner “Customers engage in what one might call ‘looping’ across a typical B2B purchase, revisiting each of those six buying jobs at least once”.
 Not surprising when you understand that B2B buying is often long and complex, and a lot of stakeholders are involved.
 At the same time, there is a huge amount of information and opinions available.
 So where to start?

 Research by Gartner has found other constants based on the Jobs-To-Be-Done framework.
 The so-called buying jobs:

 Buying in B2B is a continuous process of searching for the required information, validating it and creating consensus between the most important stakeholders.
 With buyer enablement you make sure that your buyers go through the buying jobs smoothly and efficiently.